-Strathcarron was the end of the road, originally this did not continue west along the south bank of Loch Carron.
-With the extension of the station access road west a level crossing now exists at the west end of the station.
+Strathcarron was the end of the road, originally this did not continue west along the south bank of Loch Carron to Stromeferry until the 1970s.
+With the extension of the station access road west a level crossing, rather than the former occupational crossing, now exists at the west end of the station.

 Kyle of Lochalsh